B3XAL/ysoserial-wrapper/README.md

 You can also use `-c` or `-command` switch to generate payloads of your choice from the start.
 Beware of quotes in commands :)

-I also added a simple `.bcheck` snippet that will detect placing serialized cookies.